Musée de la Résidence des Indes

 17000 - La Rochelle

-The Résidence des Indes museum allows visitors to discover the interior of a shipowner's and merchant's mansion, typical of the "golden century" of La Rochelle, entirely restored, with its 18th century furniture and objets d'art, as well as objects imported from the Orient, of which the enlightened people of the time were enthusiasts: porcelain and lacquerware from China, printed cotton fabrics from India, etc.
+The Musée de la Résidence des Indes is a fully restored interior of a shipowner's mansion, typical of La Rochelle's "Golden Age", with its 18th-century furniture and objets d'art, as well as objects imported from the Orient, of which the enlightened people of the time were enthusiasts: porcelain and lacquerware from China, printed cotton fabrics from India, etc. You'll also find precious objets d'art from other Asian cultures: Burma, Siam (today's Thailand), Japan and India.
+You'll also find precious objets d'art from other Asian cultures: Burma, Siam (modern-day Thailand), Japan and India.

-As you climb the stairs, discover Indian erotic art and part of the collection of miniatures and sculptures on stone or wood that were featured in the "Kama Sutra" exhibition at the Pinacothèque de Paris in 2014-15.
+As you climb the stairs, discover Indian erotic art and part of the collection of miniatures and sculptures on stone or wood that featured in the "Kama Sutra" exhibition at the Pinacothèque de Paris in 2014-15.

-Cultural events are regularly organized as part of the "Escales au Salon": talks that tell you the history of the Residence, its collections or La Rochelle with the Orient, tea tastings, concerts, lectures, reading workshops, yoga or meditation classes, etc., any activity to which the room of a salon gives a special flavor.
+Cultural events are regularly organized as part of the "Escales au Salon" program: talks recounting the history of the Résidence, its collections or La Rochelle and the Orient, tastings, concerts, lectures, reading workshops, yoga or meditation classes, etc. - any activity to which a salon room lends a special flavor.

-Don't hesitate to consult the "Escales au Salon" calendar on our Facebook page or on our website.
+Check out the "Escales au Salon" calendar on our Facebook page or on our website.

 This translation is generated automatically